praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

   <source media="(prefers-color-scheme: dark)" srcset="../images/posts/key-hierarchy-dark.svg">
   <img src="../images/posts/key-hierarchy-light.svg" alt="Diagram showing master key derivation to critical and sensitive data keys">
 </picture>

+From the master key, we derive two keys using HKDF with domain separation:

+- **Critical Data Key** (`HKDF(master_key, "cspp:v1:critical")`): protects seeds and private keys
+- **Sensitive Data Key** (`HKDF(master_key, "cspp:v1:sensitive")`): protects extended public keys (xpubs), wallet metadata, and labels

+Only the master key is stored; derived keys are computed on demand.
+This means if the master key is compromised, both derived keys are compromised, but it simplifies key management and backup.

 We use a single key for all wallets rather than per-wallet derivation, trading some defense-in-depth for simplicity.
 ChaCha20-Poly1305 is secure as long as nonces aren't reused, and random 12-byte nonces make that effectively guaranteed.
 Implementations that prefer stronger compartmentalization can derive per-wallet keys using `HKDF(master_key, "cspp:v1:critical:" || wallet_id)`.